pandeyajit282/Time_Series/README.md

         - Built two models, Sarima model using the parameter values I got and also using auto_arima function in python, then did forecast for 30 data points.
         - For Sarima and auto_arima got MAPE(Mean Absolute percentage error) as 6.57 and 6.45 respectively.
+        - In the second file I have used rolling window method for time series split and iterated the model on the data, at the end got the MAPE of 6.59